 What are Clearinghouse Scrubbers?

-Clearinghouses scrub claims before they submit them to each payor.
+Clearinghouses scrub claims before they submit them to each payer.
 Scrubbers do things such as check diagnosis and procedure combinations for medical necessity, flag demographic errors, and in some cases notify the user about lack of authorization.
 Each clearinghouse has its own capabilities.
-Holding a claim for edits before it is submitted to the payor is undoubtedly valuable because it is avoiding a denial in the first place.
+Holding a claim for edits before it is submitted to the payer is undoubtedly valuable because it is avoiding a denial in the first place.
 However, scrubbers are generalized.
-Most are not geared to a specific provider specialty or payor, which means they can be slow to react when rules change and will not cover all denial scenarios.
+Most are not geared to a specific provider specialty or payer, which means they can be slow to react when rules change and will not cover all denial scenarios.